Job-Advisor-project/FrontEnd/planning/development-strategy.md

 ### Carousel slide

 > As a young job seeker, I would like to know the companies provide jobs to
-> freshers.

-> As a Job seeker, I would like to see companies promote Gender equality.
+> freshers,companies promote Gender equality.
+As a experienced Job Seeker,I

-> As a experienced Job Seeker,I would like to know more career oppurtunities
+> would like to know more career oppurtunities As a Job seeker,- I would like to

-> As a Job seeker,- I would like to see companies promote initiative for an
+> see companies promote initiative for an environmental impact.
-> environmental impact.

 ### Carousel slide: HTML